 - General Studies Department Classes: Any GEN-S course

 Priority applications due:

-Initial application steps include: applying to OC, taking the Accuplacer assessment test and submitting a Running Start application form along with a copy of the student's high school transcript, assessment scores, and the Running Start Student/Parent Agreement form.
-Detailed application and eligibility guidelines are outlined in the Running Start Information and application packet located on the OC Running Start webpage.
+The Running Start application steps include: applying to Olympic College, taking the Accuplacer assessment test, or using the student's high school transcript for placement, and submitting the Running Start online application form with a copy of the student's high school transcript, assessment scores, and the Running Start Student/Parent Agreement form.
+Detailed application and eligibility guidelines are outlined on the Running Start webpage.

-All eligible students are required to complete a Running Start orientation session to learn about the college and Running Start program procedures.
-Additionally, Running Start participants must submit a completed Running Start Enrollment Verification Form and meet with a Running Start advisor in order to enroll each quarter.
+All eligible students are required to complete a Running Start orientation to learn about the college and Running Start program procedures.
+Additionally, Running Start participants must submit a completed Running Start Enrollment Verification Form and meet with a Running Start staff member in order to enroll each term.

 Once enrolled, Running Start students are considered regular college students who are subject to campus policies, procedures and student privacy regulations.
-Running Start students may participate in any college-level classes fall, winter and spring quarters including distance education and Bremerton, Poulsbo and Shelton campus offerings.
+Running Start students may participate in any college-level classes fall, winter and spring terms including distance education offerings at the Bremerton, Poulsbo and Shelton campuses.

 High School Completion Program